MCUdude/MicroCore/README.md

 ## GCC flags
-Compiler flags indicates what level of optimization the compiler should use.
+Compiler flags indicate what level of optimization the compiler should use.
 Just leave this on the default setting if you don't know what this is.
 If you want to learn more about compiler flags and link time optimization (LTO), head over to the [GNU GCC website](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html).
-Ralph Doncaster have also written a [great post about LTO](http://nerdralph.blogspot.no/2014/04/gcc-link-time-optimization-can-fix-bad.html) you should read.<br/>
+Ralph Doncaster has also written a [great post about LTO](http://nerdralph.blogspot.no/2014/04/gcc-link-time-optimization-can-fix-bad.html) you should read.<br/>
 Available compiler flags:
 * -Os LTO enabled *(default)*
 * -Os